 It goes without saying that trusty quarter inch cable is a mainstay of rock and roll; when we unravel them, tuck them behind our straps, and triple-check that they’re plugged in all the way, it’s with the understanding that these simple tools are the lifeblood of our rigs - that is, until they are unplugged or tripped over.
 For performance-minded musicians, implementing wireless systems into your setup can be a big upgrade.
 Here are a few ways that making the move to wireless can help you perform your best.

-Carvin Amps and Audio’s new WG5 Wireless Guitar and Bass System offers unparalleled simplicity in a compact package.
+Carvin Audio’s WG5 Wireless Guitar and Bass System offers unparalleled simplicity in a compact package.
 It is very easy to set up; simply power on the transmitter and receiver, select a channel on the receiver and pair the transmitter to it, and you’re ready to rock.